 After the trip to Mount Emei, you should take the Leshan bullet train to go to one of the most important sites for Buddhists in the world, the Leshan Giant Buddha.
 The Giant Buddha was listed as a World Natural & Cultural Heritage Site by UNESCO in 1996, along with Mount Emei.
 The place holds important significance to Buddhists around the world as it is the world’s largest Buddha statue.
-The Giant Buddha was carved from the Lingyun Mountain, and there is a saying amongst the locals: “The mountain is a Buddha and the Buddha is a mountain.”
+The Giant Buddha was carved from the Lingyun Mountain, and there is a saying amongst the locals: “The mountain is a Buddha, and the Buddha is a mountain.”

 4. Tour the Wuhou Memorial Temple

 Another important site in Chengdu is Wuhou Memorial Temple.
 This temple was built in honour of the emperor Liu Bei of the Shu Kingdom during the Three Kingdoms period and his prime minister Zhuge Liang.
 The Wuhou Memorial Temple consists of the Wuhou temple (the temple for Zhuge Liang), the Liu Bei tomb, and the Liu Bei temple.

 The Wuhou Temple is the most remarkable bit of the Wuhou Memorial Temple.
 It highlights Zhuge Liang’s wisdom and intelligence with a study, a guest room, and a bell tower and a drum tower standing opposite each other.

 5. Visit the Famous Poet’s Home: Du Fu’s Cottage